Hollywood Shuffle: Critical response

-The film was generally well-received.
-On review aggregator Rotten Tomatoes 88% of 32 reviews were positive, with a rating average of 6.5 out of 10.
-On Metacritic it has a weighted average score of 74% based on reviews from 14 critics, indicating "generally favorable" reviews.
+The film received generally positive reviews.
+On review aggregator Rotten Tomatoes, 88% of 32 reviews were positive, with a rating average of 6.5 out of 10.
+The site’s critical consensus reads, “Hollywood Shuffle overcomes budgetary constraints with sharp humor and infectious energy, heralding the arrival of an exciting new filmmaking talent in the bargain.”
+On Metacritic, the film has a weighted average score of 74% based on reviews from 14 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times called the film "an artistic compromise but a logistical triumph, announcing the arrival of a new talent whose next movie should really be something."
-Richard Harrington of The Washington Post calls the film "a funny, poignant and technically proficient film."
+Richard Harrington of The Washington Post called Hollywood Shuffle "a funny, poignant and technically proficient film."

 The film has been criticized for its use of stereotypes of women and homosexuals.
-Jami Bernard of the New York Post claims that Townsend is "passing the buck," addressing the misrepresentation of black Americans, but maintaining stereotypes of other groups of people, such as the image of the stereotypical homosexual hairdresser.
+Jami Bernard of the New York Post claims that Townsend is "passing the buck", addressing the misrepresentation of black Americans, but maintaining stereotypes of other groups of people, such as the image of the stereotypical homosexual hairdresser.
 Harriet Margolis claims that "Townsend ignores gender issues, thereby weakening certain aspects of his own attack on Hollywood's misuse of stereotypes."

-In 2023 Townsend said "I never want to hurt anybody or anything [...] we were just being comedians going for any joke that was on the table" but with hindsight there were certain jokes that he would not do now.
+In 2023, Townsend said: "I never want to hurt anybody or anything [...] we were just being comedians going for any joke that was on the table" but with hindsight there were certain jokes that he would not do now.